Skip to main content

 Day-to-day tasks

-On a typical day you could:
+As a media researcher, you could:

 • discuss programme ideas and research needs with producers

-• search media libraries and archives
+• search media libraries and archives for information

-• find studio audiences and programme contributors
+• find studio audiences, guests and programme contributors

-• look for locations
+• search for potential programme locations

 • research and write content for websites and social media